 - Attach files to invoices

-It also offers a hefty amount of integrations, with 55 ecommerce integrations and 96 CRM integrations, as well as a handful of email marketing integrations on offer.
+It also offers over 750 third-party integrations, with 55 ecommerce integrations and 96 CRM integrations, as well as a handful of email marketing integrations on offer.
 It’s also worth noting that QuickBooks is just one product, so if you invest in this for invoice purposes, you’ll be able to use its other features, like accounting.

 It also limits phone and email customer support to the highest tier, meaning that anyone below the Advanced tier will have to stick to the live chat option.

-A good element of QuickBooks is their lack of limits on invoices, estimates, and clients.
-Even their $15-a-month tier offers no limits on anything except for users, as they only allow a single user.
+All of QuickBooks’ plans let you send off invoices, but if you want to unlock its one-click invoice option, you’ll have to upgrade to its Simple Start package.
+A good element of QuickBooks is its lack of limits on invoices, estimates, and clients.
+Even their $20-a-month tier offers no limits on anything except for users, as they only allow a single user.

 As your business grows, you might find yourself wanting to accommodate more users, in which case, the Essentials, Plus, and Advanced tiers will be able to expand the amount of available users to up to 25 people.
 This makes QuickBooks a great option for any business looking to expand.